Tropes common to both Yume Kōjō: Doki Doki Panic and Super Mario Bros. 2 are found on the latter game's page.

 It was originally a Licensed Game starring the Mascots of Fuji Television's Yume Kōjō '87 (Dream Factory '87) event, which promoted several of Fuji Television's shows and other products.
 (The enemies were owned by Nintendo, which is why they could appear in other titles.)

 Major differences between this game and Super Mario Bros.
 2:

 - Overall, the game had an Arabian theme, as Imajin and Lina were originally designed with an "Arabian Nights"-esque theming for the event (i.e., lots of dreams, lot of stories for Fuji TV to share, etc.).
 This still remains in SMB2 to a slightly lesser extent.

 - The title screen in this game was a bit more lively, with balloons rising and popping the logo out.
 It even played a cutscene to show the story.

-- The potion in SMB2 was originally a golden lamp; both produce a door to Subspace.
+- The magic potion in SMB2 was originally a magic lamp; both produce a door to Subspace.

 - The mushroom that grants you an extra hit point was originally a heart.

 - Very few sprites in this game (including, but not limited to, the cherries and POW blocks) are animated compared to those in SMB2, and even those that were didn't have as many frames of animation as the American version (for example, Albatoss only has a two-frame "flap" in DDP).